Tag: tips

 streamingtipsspinning-wheelfairness

-Children develop their sense of fairness early, and random selection tools can help them understand impartiality, probability, and why taking turns matters.
+Children develop fairness early.
+Random selection tools help them understand impartiality, probability, and why taking turns matters.

 educationparentingfairnesstips

-Drawing Names from a Hat Was Never as Fair as You Thought
+Drawing Names from a Hat Was Never Fair

 The classic method of folding slips of paper and pulling one from a hat feels random.
 The physics and psychology of it tell a different story.